relihimas/BEES-Data-Engineering-Breweries-Case-Rachid/README.md

 ## Breweries Data:

 1. Main Goal:
-   Fetch Data from the [API List Breweries](https://www.openbrewerydb.org/documentation#list-breweries)
+   - Fetch Data from the [API List Breweries](https://www.openbrewerydb.org/documentation#list-breweries)

 2. Logic:

-   a.
-The code will extract from the MetaData API the total amount of Breweries;
+   - The code will extract from the MetaData API the total amount of Breweries;
-   b.
-The code will use this total amount of Breweries as variable to determinate the amount of pages for the API List Breweries;
+   - The code will use this total amount of Breweries as variable to determinate the amount of pages for the API List Breweries;
-   c.
-The code will run the API List Breweries and extract from each page a total of 200 Breweries;
+   - The code will run the API List Breweries and extract from each page a total of 200 Breweries;
-   d.
+   - The code will save the list as a JSON file for the following purposes:
+     - Retention and recovery > Can easily reprocess from the original source without relying on the external system.
+     - Traceability  > Storing raw data supports traceability and regulatory compliance (LGPD).
+     - Imutability > Unaltered state of the data, ensuring you always have an immutable snapshot for reference.
+     - Easy for reprocessing > Can restart the downstream transformation without new API calls.
+     - Source decoupling > Reduces depency on external APIs or system, avoiding downtimes.
+     - Schema evolution > Keep the original data to adapt in any case of Bronze schema changes.
+     - Quality > enables comparison between raw and processed data.